CSX Q3 2021 Earnings Call Transcript

 Jason Seidl

-Analyst at Cowen
+Analyst at TD Cowen

 Kevin Boone

-Executive Vice President of Sales and Marketing at CSX
+EVP of Sales and Marketing at CSX

 Absolutely.
-There is -- I can think of multiple industries right now, and you've seen some announcements from some large producers out there that are making incremental investments in U.S. production.
-I think they're looking at the volatility, and how much -- how costly it is to get freight from overseas.
-Labor is less of a component in some of these production facilities than has ever been.
-So that labor differential moving in here to U.S. doesn't matter as much.
-It's more about having availability to the inventory and the onshore phenomenon.
-I hope it has legs here.
+I can think of multiple industries right now, and you've seen some announcements from some large producers out there that are making incremental investments in U.S. production.
+I think they're looking at the volatility and how costly it is to get freight from overseas.
+Labor is less of a component in some of these production facilities than it's ever been, so that labor differential moving in here to U.S. just doesn't matter as much.
+It's more about having availability to the inventory, and the onshore phenomenon, I hope it has legs here.

 We're seeing the early signs of that.
-We've seen some big announcements.
+You've seen some big announcements.
 I hope we'll see some further announcements coming forward.

-And we talked about this with the energy renaissance here a number of years ago when we had cheap energy with gas and oil and the fracking.
+We talked about this with the energy renaissance here a number of years ago when we had cheap energy with gas and oil and the fracking.
 That never materialized.
 I think this time, in my opinion, could be different.
-I think all the things are starting to line for our customers and others to reconsider where they want to have production and more balanced so they don't run into the same issues that they're having currently.
+I think all the things are starting to align for our customers and others to reconsider where they want to have production and more balanced, so they don't run into the same issues that they're having currently.

 Jason Seidl

-Analyst at Cowen
+Analyst at TD Cowen

 Kevin Boone

-Executive Vice President of Sales and Marketing at CSX
+EVP of Sales and Marketing at CSX

 Jason Seidl

-Analyst at Cowen
+Analyst at TD Cowen

-Kevin, I appreciate the color.
-And gentlemen, thanks for the time as always.
+Kevin, I appreciate the color, and gentlemen, thanks for the time as always.

 Operator